skagra/gasteroids/docs/howtoplay.md

 At a macro level there are five pre-canned configurations which adjust all settings via a single selection.

-Four apply the *modern" user interface at progressively harder levels of difficulty and the fifth (*Classic*) models the original arcade machine in look and game-play.
+Four apply the *modern* user interface at progressively harder levels of difficulty and the fifth (*Classic*) models the original arcade machine in look and game-play.

 Should you wish to tweak further all of the following may be configured individually.